 The Mission of Canada is the primary channel for diplomatic representation and communications between the Canadian government, the United Nations and its associated bodies in Geneva, the World Trade Organization and many other entities based in the Geneva context.

-- Must be a McGill full-time undergraduate or graduate student, returning to their current registered faculty in fall 2019.
+- Must be a McGill full-time undergraduate or graduate student (Master level), returning to their current registered faculty in fall 2021.

 Please note: If you are applying to a second degree at McGill and waiting for a response, you must hold a confirmation of acceptance by the application deadline and include it with your application material.